alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

     get a critical error, it resets the timer and after 30 seconds, the whole program resets as specified.

-Task 11 (Ryan and Alfonso): in the "Command" command from azure, writting a L, a T or a P will select the graph displayed in the
+Task 11 (Ryan and Alfonso): Achieved. in the "Command" command from azure, writting a L, a T or a P will select the graph displayed in the
    LED matrix.
 L: light, T:Temperature, P: Pressure.
 Code in matrix.cpp, matrix.hpp and main (thread 6)